-The Rijksmuseum and the Association for Historical and Fine Art Photography (AHFAP) organizes the third 2+3D Photography 8-10 May 2019.
+The Rijksmuseum and the Association for Historical and Fine Art Photography (AHFAP) are proud to present the third 2and3D Photography conference, 8-10 May 2019.

 The second edition of the 2and3D Photography conference in 2017 demonstrated how important it is to create a meeting place for the international heritage photography community.
 In a time when technological digital developments change rapidly, it is essential to have a platform where we can exchange knowledge and ideas.
 2and3D Photography provides this platform and distinguishes itself from other conferences by exclusively focusing on the cultural heritage image professional, for and by people active in the field.

 As with the 2015 and 2017 2and3D conferences, the 2019 conference will give us a unique opportunity to exchange ideas on how we could meet the challenges that lie ahead in our industry.
 Discussions on how we can incorporate new techniques into international standards of practice will undoubtedly take place.
 The three conference days comprise a program filled with speakers presenting the latest photographic techniques and applications, 2D and 3D color management, standardized workflows, DAM systems, and studio management.
 On 10 May workshops that address the topics we will have covered are also going to be scheduled along with a lot of studio practice.
 As in our previous editions there will be an inspiration market with innovative companies displaying the latest developments in our field.